AlCash07/ACTL/doc/actl/functional/function_traits.rst

 ********************************
-Callable traits
+Function traits
 ********************************

-:struct:`ac::callable_traits` provides information about a callable, such as return and parameter types.
+:struct:`ac::function_traits` provides information about a function, such as return and parameter types.
-The following callables are supported:
+The following function types are supported:

 * free functions;
 * free function pointers;